memser-spaceport/pln-directory-portal/README.md

 Run `nx build web-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### Generate sitemap & robots.txt

+Run `nx run web-app:postbuild` after building the project to generate a sitemap of the app along with a `robots.txt` file.
+The resulting `sitemap.xml` and `robots.txt` files will be stored in the `dist/apps/web-app/public` directory.

 ### Run unit tests

 Run `nx test web-app` to execute the unit tests via [Jest](https://jestjs.io).